openstack/nova-specs/specs/juno/approved/virt-driver-cpu-pinning.rst

 policy set.
 This ensures the cloud administrator can have absolute control over threads policy if desired.

-The schedular will have to be enhanced so that it considers the usage of CPUs by existing guests.
+The scheduler will have to be enhanced so that it considers the usage of CPUs by existing guests.
 Use of a dedicated CPU policy will have to be accompanied by the setup of aggregates to split the hosts into two groups, one allowing overcommit of shared pCPUs and the other only allowing dedicated CPU guests.